coderrcboy/personal-website/README.md

-Hello guyss this is my personal website. it has a very simple layout and is intuitive to use. i have linked all my projects pls do go check it out. will soon add some pictures and videos see u later
+Hello guysss, this is my personal site.
+It has a very simple layout and is intuitive to use.
+I built it to bring all my work together in one place, so you can easily browse through everything I have been working on.

+What This Site Features
+Project Directory: Quick links to all my web apps, browser games, and projects.

+Social & Profile Links: Direct access to my GitHub, Hack Club Stardance profile, and social media.

+Clean Navigation: Minimalist layout designed for fast loading and simple navigation.

+Try It
+You can visit the site directly in any web browser on desktop or mobile.
+No setup or installation needed.

+How It Works
+Built with basic HTML and custom CSS to keep it lightweight, fast, and responsive.